 But what exactly comes next?
 Perhaps you’re not quite ready to dive deep into advanced SEO tactics, but you need to drive significant growth in organic visibility and resultant traffic?
 In this guide, we’re going to share 12 SEO techniques that can help you to supercharge your site’s performance and walk you step-by-step on how to execute each one of these.

 12 SEO Techniques You Need To Be Using in 2021

-Below are the techniques that you should be paying attention to increase your site's organic traffic as we move into 2021.
+Below are the SEO techniques that you should be paying attention to in order to increase your site's organic traffic in 2021.
 They're not the only SEO tactics you'll need to be using, but these techniques should form a core part of your strategy.
 By working to implement each of these, you'll be able to work on improving your visibility and traffic.

 1. Find Your Competitors’ Best Performing Pages

 The more you know about your competitors’ SEO strategy, the better your own site can perform.